LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 Our media query is 75em (1200px) and only within that media query do we do the following:

 * Hide the `<button>`
-* Force the drawer to be open, irrespective of the `.show` class, we used earlier, to do this, we simply set `display: block;` and `width: 20rem;`, as we did earlier, when the drawer was open and the `.show` class was apended
+* Force the drawer to be open, irrespective of the of `aria-expanded`'s value to do this, we simply set `display: block;` and `width: 20rem;`, as we did earlier, when the drawer was open and the `.show` class was apended

 ### That's about it for the fist two drawer styles